Ben Lomond

 Related Trails

 The Ben Lomond trail is located near Liberty in Northern Utah.
 The trail is a very long and sustained climb almost 3000 vertical feet.
 It is also quite narrow and somewhat overgrown in places.
 The trail begins in North Fork Park and is very popular with equestrians.
-I have not biked this trail, but I have hiked it a few times.
+NOTE: Mountain bikes and e-bikes are not recommended on the trail.

 The lower section of the trail is the worst of it.
 There are many open stretches without much shade to protect you from the heat of the sun.
 There are many soft sand and loose rock sections as well.
 As you reach the upper part of the trail it becomes more tree lined and covered.

-Ben Lomond is a popular hiking trail so be sure to watch for hikers as well as other cyclists and horses.
-Most bikers will only go as far as Bailey Cabin Spring as the final approach to Ben Lomond Peak is very steep and very rocky.
-If you decide to go to the top, you will likely end up walking your bike more than riding it.
-Once there, get a pic of your bike at the top and be sure to sign the peak register.
+Ben Lomond is a popular day hiking trail so be sure to watch for hikers as well as horses.
+Most hikers only go as far as Bailey Cabin Spring as the final approach to Ben Lomond Peak is very steep and very rocky.
+If you decide to go to the top, be sure to sign the peak register.

 Trail Map